jaytoday/trex/README.md

 ```

 If you'd like to self-host this in your own cloud, [email us](mailto:founders@automorphic.ai).

 ## Usage
+To experiment with Trex, check out the [playground](https://automorphic.ai/playground).

 To use Trex, you'll need an API key, which you can get by signing up for a free account at [automorphic.ai](https://automorphic.ai).